 We decided to go to Martinique purely because we found dirt cheap tickets direct from Boston.
 Norwegian Airlines now has a direct flight from Boston to Fort de France for $220 which almost sounds too good to be true.
 Prior to stumbling upon these flights, we knew absolutely nothing about the island, but after our week-long adventure we consider ourselves experts and wish to share our new-found knowledge with any other American travelers whose curiosity was piqued by the absurdly cheap tickets they saw on Kayak Explore.
-Our trip ended up being a blast but it wasn’t without it’s fair share of mishaps.
+Our trip ended up being a blast and we loved Martinique, but it wasn’t without it’s fair share of mishaps.
 These things are bound to happen when four American’s with a collective French vocabulary that consists of bonjour, baguette, and les miserables spend a week on a French island.
 We hope anyone reading this can learn from our successes and our failures.

 First things first.
 Where on earth is Martinique??